 - Deferred: You make no payment while you’re in school.
-Your grace period ends nine months after you graduate or your enrollment drops before half time for undergraduate student loans, and nine months for graduate student loans.
+Your grace period ends six months after you graduate or your enrollment drops before half time for undergraduate student loans, and nine months for graduate student loans.

 With a consolidation loan, your first payment is due within 30 to 45 days after the loan is disbursed.